Florida Specialty Crop Block Grant Program

 - Enhance food safety

-- Assist all entities in the specialty crop distribution chain in developing “Good Agricultural Practices” and “Good Handling Practices” and in funding cost share arrangement for funding audits of such systems for small farmers, packers and processors
+- Improve the capacity of all entities in the specialty crop distribution chain to comply with the requirements of the Food Safety Modernization Act (21 U.S.C.
+Chapter 27), for example, developing “Good Agricultural Practices,” “Good Handling Practices,” “Good Manufacturing Practices,” and in cost share arrangements for funding audits of such systems (including USDA GroupGAP) for small farmers, packers, and processors

-- Investing in specialty crop research, include research to focus on conservation and environmental outcomes
+- Invest in specialty crop research, including research to focus on conservation and environmental outcomes

 You can learn more about this opportunity by visiting the funder's website.